Q2 2026, what 47 actually means.

 22%

-Of all AI pilots launched in European mid-market companies, roughly one in five reaches production (Source: MIT Sloan/BCG 2024 longitudinal).
+Of all AI pilots launched in European mid-market companies, roughly one in five reaches production (Source: MIT Sloan/BCG 2024 longitudinal, corroborated by Arqmetrica Index Q1 2026 ROI dimension medians, N=1,367).

 The full cross-industry dimension table.